 Sen. Ndiema: On a point of order, Mr. Speaker, Sir.
-The Constitution says that governments are distinct.
-Therefore, a petition that comes from governors - I assume - should be signed by all of them for it to be acceptable because they represent distinct governments.
-Is it in order for a few governors to purport to represent all Governors?
+The Constitution says that the Governments are distinct.
+Therefore, a petition that comes from the Governors - I assume - should be signed by all Governors individually for it to be acceptable because they are a distinct Government.
+Is it in order for a few Governors to purport to represent all Governors?

 The Speaker (Hon.
-Ethuro): Hon.
-Senators, the other alternative we had was to ask each one of you to read the same Message because the 47 of you are heads of delegations.
-You can see that it is not tenable.
+Ethuro): The other alternative we had was to ask each one of you to read the same Statement because the 47 of you are heads of delegations.
+You can see that that is not tenable.

-The Chair signed and it was written at the end, "On behalf of the Governors."
+The Chair signed and it was written and at the end of the Statement "On behalf of the Governors."

-When your Speaker says something on behalf of the Senate, it is not expected that each one of you will come to append your signatures to the letter or correspondence.
+When your Speaker says something on behalf of the Senate, it is not expected that each one of you will come to append your signatures to my letter or correspondence.

 To me, this is a provision that we created in this House so that you can communicate with the county; either individually or collectively.
 This is the first time we are doing it in terms of the Council of Governors (CoG) communicating to us formally.
-So, I urge all of you to listen to the Message, then issues like the ones raised by Sen. Billow and Sen. Ndiema will arise while interrogating the Message.
+So, I urge all of us to listen to the Message then issues like the ones raised by Sen. Billow and Sen. Ndiema will arise while interrogating the Message.
 For now, let the Message be read.